martinkozle/advent-of-code-2022/README.md

 # Advent of Code 2022

 My solutions for the [Advent of Code 2022](https://adventofcode.com/2022) challenges written in Rust.
+My goal is to try and write the solutions using idiomatic code.
+Also I try to make the solutions not panic on any invalid input.

 ## Project structure